Azure-Samples/azure-search-openai-demo/README.md

 You can also use existing Azure AI Document Intelligence and Storage Accounts.
 See `./infra/main.parameters.json` for list of environment variables to pass to `azd env set` to configure those existing resources.

-#### Provision remaining resources

-Now you can run `azd up`, following the steps in [Deploying from scratch](#deploying-from-scratch) above.
-That will both provision resources and deploy the code.

 ### Deploying again